orhun/dotfiles/README.md

 # GNUseful
-Some useful scripts that I use [GNU/Linux]
+Some useful scripts for GNU/Linux.